ragnarlotus/vue-flux-docs/src/demos/README.md

 Here you can find useful demos with their source code and playgrounds.

+Vueflux demo with all transitions included:

 <ClientOnly>
    <demos-index-1 />
 </ClientOnly>

-This is a demo with all transitions included
+FluxParallax type relative

 <ClientOnly>
    <demos-index-2 />
 </ClientOnly>

-This is a demo with all complements
+VueFlux demo with all complements:

 <ClientOnly>
    <demos-index-3 />
 </ClientOnly>

-This is a parallax